ak-1/sackman/README.md

 Otherwise sackman may not identify the image name correctly.

 While the container is running sackman will record all accessed file paths.
-Finally a copy of the origial image will be created containing only the accessed files.
+Finally a squashed copy of the origial image will be created containing only the accessed files.

 You can configure sackman with the following environment variables: